Copyright © 2022 the document editors/authors. All rights reserved.

 These subdivisions are represented as custom built-in elements section/lh-section with the attribute data-type indicating the subvision type, as one of: part, title, chapter or section.
 As already mentioned, it is out of the scope of LegalHTML to define a controlled list of such levels, let alone constraing how they can be nested.

-The custom built-in element section/lh-section must contain a nested header, which in turns contains the custom build-in elements h2/lh-section-number (with attribute data-value for the normalized number of the section) and h3/lh-section-title
+The custom built-in element must contain a nested section/lh-sectionheader, which in turns contains the custom build-in elements h2/lh-section-number (with attribute data-value for the normalized number of the section) and h3/lh-section-title

-The preamble section of an act, which is represented by the section/lh-preamble customized built-in element, covers according to the [OJ-STYLE-GUIDE] the content between the title and the enacting terms, consisting of an introductory element (represented by a div/lh-preamble-init customized built-in element, usually conveying the acting entities), citations, recitals and a final clause (represented by a div/lh-preamble-final customized built-in element, usually containing the solemn form that introduces the enacting terms).
+consisting of an introductory element (represented by a div/lh-preamble-init customized built-in element, usually conveying the acting entities), citations, recitals and a final clause (represented by a div/lh-preamble-final customized built-in element, usually containing the solemn form that introduces the enacting terms).

-The citations section may refer according to the [OJ-STYLE-GUIDE] the legal basis of the act, preparatory acts and, in legislative acts, the transmission of the document and the procedure followed.
+and the procedure followed.
 These are represented by customized built-in elements div/lh-citation enclosed within a customized built-in element div/lh-citations.

 In the following example, there is a semantic annotation for the mention of an article in the TFEU that sets the legal basis for the adoption an the act.
 The nature of the refence is represented with the property lh:based_on from the [ELI] ontology, while the target is identified using the URI provided by the OP implementation of ELI.